Windmill-City/LearnOpenGL/Readme.md

 std::locale::global(std::locale(".UTF-8"));
 ```

-### Details
+### Windows

-Take Windows for excample, its API has two encoding versions, one uses the ANSI encoding, and the other uses the `Unicode` codepage and `UTF-16` encoding.
+On Windows platform, its API has two encoding versions, one uses the ANSI encoding, and the other uses the `Unicode` codepage and `UTF-16` encoding.

 #### ANSI